How Much Electricity Costs to Power Household Devices & How to Cut your Usage

 Hopefully you can learn from my tests, but your personal devices may vary.
 In other words, there is little universality in electric use.
 If you want exact numbers for your situation, you will need to get an electricity monitoring device of your own.

-There are two inexpensive and reputable devices on the market that both have great reviews:
+There is one reputable device on the market with great reviews:

 P3 International Kill-A-Watt Electricity Usage Monitor: $19.99 (qualifies for free super saver shipping).
 Kill-A-Watt calculates volt, watt, amp, hz, kwh, and expenses per day, week, month, and year.